JiajunK/jiajunk.github.io/essays/smartQ.md

 Because the possibility of stupid questions is endless, I have decided to look at StackOverflow as a sole provider of good and bad questions a person can ask on the great internet.
 <h2>Say that again?</h2>
 Who would have thought frantically asking for help in a help forum is redundant and does not convey a good message?
-User afraj morshed from this forum sure did.
+  User afraj morshed from <a href = "https://stackoverflow.com/questions/54354379/please-show-ne-how-to-to-thismath-random-and-die-class">this forum</a> sure did.
 I understand I will get a lot of hatred from this statement, but standard English is not that hard to achieve.
 As someone who is evidently learning Java should already know this existence of this great invention called “spell check”.
 Just by using correct spelling, the readability of the question improves drastically.